jleung51-coursework/phaser/README.md

 The C++ REST SDK is used to interact with Microsoft Azure.
 UnitTest++ is used for testing.

+# About

+This project was a group project in CMPT 276: Introduction to Software Engineering at Simon Fraser University for the Spring 2016 semester.

 ## Main Contributors

 * Daphne Chong